 Understanding the Severity of Burn Injuries

-First-degree burns affect only the skin's outer layer, while third
+First-degree burns affect only the skin's outer layer, while third-degree

-degree burns or "full thickness burns" impact the deepest lawyers
+burns or "full thickness burns" impact the deepest layers of

 catastrophic.
 These injuries can cause permanent debilitation and can even be life-threatening.